dexie/dexie-website/docs/Dexie/Dexie.transaction().md

 }); // Transaction will fail with 'PrematureCommitError' (as of Dexie 2.0.0)
 ```

-so make sure to only use Dexie.Promise within a transaction zone.
-In Dexie 2.0, it's ok to use the global Promise within transaction zones, because it is patched for transaction-safety within the zone.
+so make sure to only use the global Promise (window.Promise), or Dexie.Promise within a transaction zone.

 ### The Auto-Commit Behavior of IndexedDB Transactions

 IndexedDB will commit a transaction as soon as it isn't used within a tick.
 This means that you MUST NOT call any other async API (at least not wait for it to finish) within a transaction scope.
 If you do, you will get a TransactionInactiveError thrown at you.
-This cannot be worked around by encapsulating the call with Dexie.Promise.
+To avoid this, you may use [Dexie.waitFor()](http://dexie.org/docs/Dexie/Dexie.waitFor()), but use it with causion.

 ### Accessing Transaction Object